-(3.00 Lecture Hrs./Wk.)
 Students will begin by following the vision of Thomas Jefferson acquiring the Louisiana Territory.
 As the expedition proceeds on, Lewis and Clark make preparation by putting together their tools and team.
-The course will follow the expedition across unmapped territory experiencing challenges with weather, geography, natives, and each other.
-In conclusion, the course will review the accomplishments and impacts of the Lewis and Clark expedition.
-FALL 2009, 2010
+Students follow the expedition across unmapped territory experiencing challenges with weather, geography, natives, and each other.
+In conclusion, students review the accomplishments and impacts of the Lewis and Clark expedition.
+FALL 2010, 2011